osiau/GIS713DataChallenge/index.md

 # Have places that voted for Trump in 2016 had better COVID-19 outcomes than those that voted for Clinton?

-Yes.
-We found that blue states has worse health outcomes than red states.
+No. We found that blue states did not have worse health outcomes than red states.

 A brief description of our findings; the twitter map and one sentence conclusion twitter-worthy map; Caption by Muyiwa